You can listen to the article (narrated by a real person):

 7. Email is an owned medium

 Traditionally, digital marketing strategy is divided into paid, earned, and owned media.
 Email falls into the owned media category (unless we’re talking about sponsored mailing).
-It means that your business has full control over this online marketing channel.
+It means that your business has full control over this online channel.

 In fact, over time, your email list becomes your greatest online marketing asset: a massive database of people who want to hear from your brand.